section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

 ### Let's Recap

-1. We set up our Agora Account
+1. We set up our Agora Account.

-2. We created a project using the Project Management Dashboard and acquired the App ID
+2. We created a project using the Project Management Dashboard and acquired the App ID.

 3. We cloned the starter code.